lucianoperezorg/bitcoin-client/README.md

 Targets avaialble: `iOS`, `Domain`, `HTTPNetwork`, `UnitTestAllModule` `iOSUIEndToEndTest`.

 The schema `UnitestAllModule` contains all module unit tests but you can run them independently by selecting the schema and then ctrl+u. iOSUIEndToEndTest is to minimal UI test to test the navigation.
-This schema is not meant to be run.
-IE: The pipeline will have the rule to run it every time someone merges a new branch to develop a branch or when the app is going to be released.
+This schema is not meant to be run everytime.
+For instance, the pipeline can have a rule to run it every time someone merges a new branch to develop a branch or when the app is going to be released.

 ## Author
 Luciano Perez